Place of detention

 “Rigorous detention centres” (areszt dla cudzoziemców)

-An asylum seeker can be placed in a more rigorous detention centre for foreigners only if there is a risk that they will not obey the rules in force in a guarded centre or the applicant has already disobeyed these rules.[14]
+An asylum applicant can be placed in a more rigorous detention centre for foreigners only if there is a risk that they will not obey the rules in force in a guarded centre or the applicant has already disobeyed these rules.[12]
 These detention centres are more prison-like than guarded centres.
-An asylum seeker placed in such a centre cannot freely move around (he or she is closed in the ward).
+An asylum applicant placed in such a centre cannot freely move around (they are closed in the ward).
 In practice, it means that foreigners have to stay in a cell for most of the day and have limited access to additional activities.
-The asylum seekers have limited access to the internet and the phone.
-They have to knock at the door to be taken to the toilet, in some cases having to wait for a long period of time.[15]
+Asylum applicants have limited access to the internet and the phone.
+They have to knock at the door to be taken to the toilet, in some cases having to wait for a long period of time.[13]

 According to the Commissioner for Human Rights, sanitary and living prison-like conditions are not sufficient and not meeting the provisions of the international standards of the rights of persons in administrative detention.[14]
 The facility needs urgent renovation works.
 One of the problems was the lack of sanitary corners in the cells.
 Therefore, individuals who stay there for a couple of months have to call an officer every time they need to use the toilet.
 In the case of high occupancy in the facility, this can result in prolonged waiting times to deal with physiological needs.[15]
 The living cells are permanently monitored and furniture items are permanently fixed to the floor.[16]